kunalf44/LingoTimeKeeper/README.md

     make

-Contributing
+##Contribution
--If you wish to contribute to the project, please fork the repository, make your changes, and create a pull request.
-Contributions are welcome!
+*If you wish to contribute to the project, please fork the repository, make your changes, and create a pull request.
+Contributions are welcome!*